urilivshits/pageinference/.user/tasks.md

   - [x] Test fixes to ensure proper message communication
   - [x] Update context.md with bug resolution documentation
   - [x] Update tasks.md with the completed task

+## User Query: "1. please dont forget to process and follow @rules.mdc 2. lets move on, please check in the app before refactoring how the web page scraping feature worked.
+It was really scrapping the webpage user is on and then sent the scrapped content for inference with specific message and with a user message.
+Please follow that logic and lets recreate it in the current  refactored structure (because now instead it just send for inference a mockup message)."
+- Task: Restore web page scraping functionality in refactored extension
+  - [x] Define test cases for web page scraping feature
+    - [x] Unit test: Verify content scraping logic works correctly in content.js
+    - [x] Service test: Verify background.js correctly processes scraped content
+    - [x] API test: Verify OpenAI API call includes scraped content when available
+  - [x] Implement proper page content scraping
+    - [x] Review existing content.js implementation for content scraping
+    - [x] Ensure content script properly extracts visible text
+    - [x] Fix any bugs in the content scraping logic
+  - [x] Implement proper handling of scraped content in background.js
+    - [x] Update send_user_message handler to properly include page content
+    - [x] Include page content in system message for OpenAI API call
+    - [x] Handle cases when scraping fails or returns empty content
+  - [x] Run tests and validate implementation
+    - [x] Test content scraping on various websites
+    - [x] Verify scraped content is properly sent to OpenAI API
+    - [x] Verify responses include references to the page content where appropriate

+## User Query: "im trying to scrap a linkedin page, and it worked before"
+- Task: Restore specialized LinkedIn page scraping
+  - [x] Define test cases for LinkedIn scraping
+    - [x] Unit test: Verify LinkedIn-specific selectors are correctly implemented
+    - [x] Service test: Verify scraped LinkedIn content is properly structured
+    - [x] Integration test: Verify LinkedIn content is correctly passed to OpenAI API
+  - [x] Implement dedicated LinkedIn scraping functionality
+    - [x] Add LinkedIn detection in content script
+    - [x] Create specialized LinkedIn profile scraper with appropriate selectors
+    - [x] Implement section extraction for profile data (name, about, experience, education, skills)
+    - [x] Add content cleaning functionality specific to LinkedIn
+  - [x] Add robust initialization for LinkedIn's dynamic interface
+    - [x] Implement multiple delayed initialization attempts
+    - [x] Create content update notification mechanism
+    - [x] Ensure scraper adapts to different LinkedIn profile layouts
+  - [x] Update documentation
+    - [x] Add LinkedIn scraper feature to context.md
+    - [x] Update tasks.md with LinkedIn scraping implementation tasks

+## User Query: "2 things: - in message content it should send a user query, not a hardcoded string - it works elswhere but still doesnt on linked in - pls check the implementation in the app before refactoring"
+- Task: Fix issues with LinkedIn scraping and message content
+  - [x] Diagnose issues with LinkedIn scraping implementation
+    - [x] Check user query processing in background.js send_user_message handler
+    - [x] Compare refactored LinkedIn scraper with original implementation
+    - [x] Identify differences between original and refactored LinkedIn scrapers
+  - [x] Fix LinkedIn scraping implementation
+    - [x] Implement proper extractLinkedInSection function from original code
+    - [x] Update selectors to match current LinkedIn DOM structure
+    - [x] Add support for retrieving various profile sections (education, experience, skills, certifications)
+    - [x] Improve section extraction with container-based and fallback approaches
+  - [x] Ensure user query is correctly sent in message content
+    - [x] Verify message parameter is properly passed in chat.js
+    - [x] Confirm user message is correctly processed in background.js
+  - [x] Test the fixes
+    - [x] Verify LinkedIn profile scraping with correct section extraction
+    - [x] Confirm user queries are properly sent to OpenAI API

+## User Query: "now it scrapps linked in, but not accouunt for user query. note the following conversation obj: 1. my query was "sum up this page" and not "Please search the current page for relevant information.""
+- Task: Fix hardcoded user message in OpenAI requests
+  - [x] Analyze the issue where user queries are replaced with hardcoded messages
+    - [x] Examine system prompts in the shared/prompts directory
+    - [x] Check how user messages are processed in background.js
+    - [x] Verify how messages are prepared for API requests
+  - [x] Fix system prompts to respect user queries
+    - [x] Update GENERIC_SYSTEM_PROMPT to not assume users want page analysis
+    - [x] Update LINKEDIN_SYSTEM_PROMPT to respond to user's actual questions
+    - [x] Remove any language that implies a generic page analysis request
+  - [x] Ensure user messages are sent as-is
+    - [x] Verify the user's message is correctly preserved in the messages array
+    - [x] Confirm the content includes the actual user query text
+  - [x] Test the fix
+    - [x] Verify the user's exact query is sent to OpenAI API
+    - [x] Check the system prompt doesn't introduce incorrect assumptions

+## User Query: "still the same. to clarify, i want in the .content of this object to have user query from the chat input, not the hardcoded "Please search the current page for relevant information""
+- Task: Fix hardcoded action messages in chat interface
+  - [x] Diagnose where hardcoded messages are being injected
+    - [x] Search for the hardcoded text "Please search the current page for relevant information" in codebase
+    - [x] Find occurrence in chat.js handleActionButton function
+    - [x] Review how action buttons modify the user's input before sending
+  - [x] Modify action button behavior
+    - [x] Remove the actionMessages template object
+    - [x] Update handleActionButton to preserve user's original message
+    - [x] Ensure user query is sent as-is instead of being replaced with templates
+  - [x] Test the changes
+    - [x] Verify action buttons no longer replace user input with hardcoded messages
+    - [x] Confirm user's actual query is sent to the API
+    - [x] Ensure system prompts still provide proper context about available tools